pjtunstall/penumbra/README.md

 ## Project status

-This project should be considered inclomplete if any `todo` remains in the actual code.
+This project should be considered inclomplete if any `TODO` remains in the actual code.
 Any CI/Cd pipeline should enforce that.

 ## Usage